galol130/Banking_System_MTP/README.md

 ### Documentation
 [Here](https://documenter.getpostman.com/view/10079423/TWDRu195) you can find the API documentation containing all the endpoints, explanations and examples for requests and responses.

+It runs on a remote MySQL database, no need to create your own to try it.
+If you want to create your own Database, modify the *application.properties* file in the 'Resources' folder.
 <br>

 ### Database EER (Enhanced Entity-Relationship) Diagram
 The following image shows the models and its relationships.
 ![Banking System EER Diagram](src/main/resources/static/Database/EER_Diagram.png "Banking System EER Diagram")

 <br>